-15 Celebs in Curlers
+15 Celebrities in Curlers: How They Get Perfect Hair

 Stars, they’re just like us!
-No, but really–they are.
+No, but really—they are.
 They’re just people, and you know what people do?
 They wear curlers.
 That’s right.
-Because nobody actually wakes up like *this*; sorry Beyoncé, not even you.
-Nope.
-Celebs wake up with the same limp, lifeless hair us plebeians do–that’s just how it, our hair, rolls.
+Because nobody actually wakes up like *this.* (Sorry Beyoncé, not even you.)
+Nope, celebs wake up with the same limp, lifeless hair as us plebeians do–that’s just how it (our hair) rolls.

+MORE: 47 Celebs in Full-On Face Masks

 And although for the past however many years those undone, off-duty model waves have been a thing, the voluptuous, bombshell hair of 90s era shan’t be ignored.
-Celebs know this, which is why they are routinely caught with curlers in their hair (and look iconic doing it).
+Celebs know this, which is why they are routinely caught with curlers in their hair—and look downright iconic doing it.

-MORE: 47 Celebs in Full-On Face Masks

-Ahead, see 15 celebs, from Oprah to Gigi Hadid, who, together, are making hair rollers chic again.
+Ahead, see 15 celebs, from Oprah to Gigi Hadid who, together, are making hair rollers chic again.